klucar/accumulo-rest/README.md

 # Accumulo REST

 Accumulo doesn't have a standard rest interface.
 This is an attempt to fix that.
 It tries to emulate the Accumulo Client API as close as possible.
+Hopefully it will at least trigger a REST design discussion for Accumulo.

 ## How-To